 Protects and Boosts your Immune System

 Hibiscus contains high levels of vitamin C along with anti-bacterial properties.
 These elements combine to provide a strong foundation and boost to your immune in order to protect you from catching the flu or a cold.
 If you already have the flu, hibiscus can help fight your symptoms and provide you with needed relief acting as a natural source of hydration while your body fights off the virus.
+Any help that you can get for getting through a bad cold or flu should be utilized.
+If you need to protect yourself further when out and about with a cold, you may want to look at wearing a face mask to protect your immune system and protect others from further infection.
+Combining this all together may help you recover faster than if you did not take these precautions.

 Supports Proper Digestion